ProgramExperienceThe BookPricingSponsorFAQReserve a Seat — $99

 The things parents ask first.

 We host in the Central Texas area.
-Our three founding classes meet on Saturday, July 25 (Class I), Saturday, August 29 (Class II), and Saturday, September 26, 2026 (Class III) — ten seats each.
+The three founding classes meet on Saturday, July 25 (Class I), Saturday, August 29 (Class II), and Saturday, September 26, 2026 (Class III) — ten seats each.
 Reserve a seat and we'll confirm the exact venue with you.

 Absolutely.
 Reach out and we'll coordinate seats in the same class.